alephbeis/indesign-scrips/Docs/ScriptUsage/Export/BulkPDFReverse.md

 For each variant layer, the script:
 1. Hides all other variant layers
 2. Shows only the current variant layer
-3. Exports a PDF with reversed page order
+3. Exports PDFs according to your selection:
+   - Normal order: exports all pages in order
-4. Removes the first two pages from the export
+   - Reversed order: exports pages in reverse order and removes the first two pages
-5. Saves the file as `<base>-<layerName>.pdf`
+4. Saves files as:
+   - Normal: `<base>-<layerNameWithoutV>.pdf`
+   - Reversed: `<base>-<layerNameWithoutV>-reversed.pdf` when both modes are selected; otherwise `<base>-<layerNameWithoutV>.pdf`

+Note: `layerNameWithoutV` strips a leading `v-` (case-insensitive) from the layer name.

 ## Prerequisites

 ### Document Requirements
 - **Saved Document**: The document must be saved to determine output location
-- **Even Page Count**: Document must end on an even page number
+- **Even Page Count**: Required only when exporting Reversed order (document must end on an even page)
 - **Variant Layers**: At least one layer with name starting with "v-"

 ### System Requirements